Absences are a normal workplace situation that an employer may need to deal with. But what happens when it’s for longer than you’d expect?

 When an employee is off sick, they’re now entitled to Statutory Sick Pay (SSP) once the new act commences (by Ministerial Order).
 This form of sick pay provides employees with financial resources during their sick leave.

-The new paid sick leave scheme states that certain circumstances and conditions apply:
+This paid sick leave scheme states that certain circumstances and conditions apply:

 - Employees need to have 13 weeks of continuous service within the same workplace.